voxpupuli/puppet-jira/README.md

 #####`$db`

-Which database to use for JIRA, defaults to 'postgresql'
+Which database to use for JIRA, defaults to 'postgresql'.
+Can be 'postgresql' or 'mysql'.

 #####`$dbuser`